 Approximate Solutions

-Well, that depends what you are working on!
+Well, that depends what we are working on!

-- If you are dealing with millions of dollars then you should try to get pretty close indeed.
-And that might need many significant digits.
+- If we are dealing with millions of dollars then we should try to get pretty close indeed.
+And that might need many significant digits

-- If you are calculating how much food to buy for a party, then a small error won't matter so much.
-You could always buy a little extra to be sure.
+- If we are calculating how much food to buy for a party, then a small error won't matter so much.
+We could always buy a little extra to be sure

 - Or something in between

-So understanding what you are working on helps you know how accurate you should be.
+So understanding what we are working on helps us know how accurate we should be.

 Example: Cooking

-For general cooking you can change things a bit and get away with it, just not too much salt please!
+For general cooking we can change things a bit and get away with it.
 Adding an extra 50g of carrot is fine.
+Just not too much salt, please!

 Example: Baking

-When baking a cake, slight variations in ingredients often won't ruin a recipe, but don't go too far or the result may be a failure.
+When baking a cake, small changes in ingredients are often fine, a little extra cocoa or slightly less sugar is OK, but if we go too far the result may be a failure.

-Adding 100ml extra milk may make the result wet and yucky.
+Adding 100ml extra milk will make the result wet and yucky.

 Example: Aerospace Engineering